UAP Common Extensions 4.0 Help

 The UCX JSON API allows parsing and formatting of JSON data.

-The parser API is similar to the properties parser, but - due to the nature of JSON - is not allocation-free.
+The parser API is similar to the properties parser, but - due to the nature of JSON - it is not allocation-free.

 Parser

-#include <cx/json.h> void cxJsonInit(CxJson *json, const CxAllocator *allocator); void cxJsonReset(CxJson *json); int cxJsonFilln(CxJson *json, const char *buf, size_t len); int cxJsonFill(CxJson *json, AnyStr str); CxJsonStatus cxJsonNext(CxJson *json, CxJsonValue **value); void cxJsonDestroy(CxJson *json);
+#include <cx/json.h> void cxJsonInit(CxJson *json, const CxAllocator *allocator); void cxJsonReset(CxJson *json); int cxJsonFilln(CxJson *json, const char *buf, size_t len); int cxJsonFill(CxJson *json, AnyStr str); CxJsonStatus cxJsonNext(CxJson *json, CxJsonValue **value); void cxJsonDestroy(CxJson *json); CxJsonStatus cxJsonFromString(const CxAllocator *allocator, AnyStr str, CxJsonValue **value);

 The first step is to initialize a CxJson structure with a call to cxJsonInit(), specifying the allocator that shall be used for allocating values of type CxJsonValue.